Write accessible documentation

 Be precise

-When using pronouns that point back to or substitute for a noun, consider whether the noun that the pronoun refers to is clear.
+When using pronouns that point back to or substitute for a noun, consider whether it's clear what the noun is that the pronoun refers to.
 If the referent is unclear, too broad, or located far from the pronoun, the sentence can be vague or difficult to parse for users with reading disabilities.
-Follow these best practices:

 Headings

-Follow this guidance when using headings in your documentation:
+Follow these guidelines when using headings in your documentation:

 For more guidance on headings, see Manual names, topic titles, and section headings.